Second booster shields elderly from COVID but protection wanes quickly - study - NewsBreak

 The study on 1.3 million people aged 60 and older looked at data from the Israeli Ministry of Health database between Jan.
 10 and March 2, when the Omicron variant was predominant.

-Another study from Israel showed last month that seniors who received a second booster of the Pfizer Inc (PFE.N)/BioNTech SE (22UAy.DE) COVID-19 vaccine had a 78% lower mortality rate than those who got just one. read more
+Another study from Israel showed last month that seniors who received a second booster of the Pfizer Inc/BioNTech SE COVID-19 vaccine had a 78% lower mortality rate than those who got just one.

 Israel started offering a second booster in January.